Up to 50% off sofas & mattresses — limited‑time deals.

 How long does delivery take?

-Many orders arrive in roughly 4–6 weeks, though larger or more complex custom pieces may take longer.
+Many orders still appear to land in roughly 4–6 weeks, though larger or more customized pieces can take longer once transit and delivery scheduling are factored in.

 Is DreamSofa good for families?